kashisau/api-server/views/api/v1/auth.md

 ## Methods

-Each of the methods available for this module are documented in futher detail on their respective pages.
+Each of the methods available for this module are documented in further detail on their respective pages.

 ### [Tokens](tokens/)